 [Part XIX heading, formerly Part XII heading, renumbered by No. 42 of 2004 s.
 154(2).]

-295. Public Service
+295. WorkCover WA’s staff etc.

 (1) For the purpose of carrying out the powers, duties and obligations conferred or imposed upon WorkCover WA by this Act or any other Act, WorkCover WA with the approval of the employing authority, within the meaning of the Public Sector Management Act 1994, of the officers and employees may make use of the services of any of the officers and employees of the Public Service.